Cheryl Holcomb-McCoy

 Cheryl Holcomb-McCoy is CEO and President of the American Association of Colleges for Teacher Education (AACTE).
 She is the former Dean and still holds the rank of Distinguished Professor of Education in the School of Education at American University in Washington, DC.
 Previously, she was Vice Provost for Faculty Affairs at Johns Hopkins University (JHU), and a professor of Counseling and Human Development at the JHU School of Education.
 She was an affiliate faculty member in the Center for Africana Studies, Johns Hopkins University.
 Holcomb-McCoy is a graduate of Hampton (VA) High School.

 At AU, Dr. Holcomb-McCoy founded the Summer Institute for Education, Equity and Justice (SIEEJ), a yearly institute designed for educators and education advocates who aim to ensure justice in education practice, research, and policies.
 Also at AU, Holcomb-McCoy serves as the interim director of the Center for Postsecondary Readiness and Success, a Center dedicated to research, professional development opportunities, and knowledge dissemination on improving the postsecondary opportunities for students who are historically disenfranchised and underrepresented on college campuses.
 The Center focuses on the research and practice of school-based counseling and advising professionals.

 Before her tenure in the JHU Provost's Office, Holcomb-McCoy was Vice Dean of Academic Affairs and Chair of the Department of Counseling and Human Services at the JHU School of Education.
-Previously she was associate professor of Counselor Education at the University of Maryland, College Park and Assistant Professor and Director of the School Counseling Program at Brooklyn College of the City University of New York.
+Previously, she was an associate professor of Counselor Education at the University of Maryland, College Park and Assistant Professor and Director of the School Counseling Program at Brooklyn College of the City University of New York.
 She has a Ph.D. in Counseling and Educational Development from the University of North Carolina at Greensboro (1996), an MEd in School Counseling from the University of Virginia, School Counseling (1989), and a B.S. in Early Childhood Education from the University of Virginia (1986).

-While at Johns Hopkins University, she developed and initiated the Faculty Diversity Initiative, a $25 million university-wide initiative.
+While at Johns Hopkins University, she developed and launched the Faculty Diversity Initiative, a $25 million, university-wide program.